Hammonton station

 Hammonton is a train station in Hammonton, New Jersey, United States.
-It serves NJ Transit trains on the Atlantic City Line, local buses, and the Amtrak Thruway Motorcoach.
-Its Amtrak station code is HTN.
+It serves NJ Transit trains on the Atlantic City Line, local buses, and the Amtrak Thruway.
 Eastbound service is offered to Atlantic City and Westbound service is offered to Philadelphia.
 The station is located at Egg Harbor Road and Line Street.

 The station is located just two blocks from downtown Hammonton, and is connected by a cement walking path that traverses a town park.
 Along this route is the New Jersey Transit Hammonton Crew Quarters building.